lewiswigmore/0xlews-blog/content/posts/meta-account-takeover.md

 # Meta Account Takeover: The ig.me Phishing Technique

-On 26 May 2025, a targeted phishing attack compromised a user’s Meta accounts, leveraging Instagram’s "ig.me" link shortener to steal accounts and gain unauthorised access.
+On 24 March 2025, a targeted phishing attack compromised a user’s Meta accounts, leveraging Instagram’s "ig.me" link shortener to steal accounts and gain unauthorised access.
 The incident exposed the complications of Meta’s account system and again reinforces the need for multi-factor authentication (MFA).
 This is a brief (hopefully) look at how the attack unfolded, why it still works, and what we can learn from it.

 ## What Happened?